AAx13/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 * Property `def width(self):` to retrieve it
 * Property setter `def width(self, value):` to set it:

-        Width must be an integer, otherwise raise a TypeError exception with the message width must be an integer If width is less than 0, raise a ValueError exception with the message width must be >= 0
+        ⋅⋅⋅Width must be an integer, otherwise raise a TypeError exception with the message width must be an integer.
+        ⋅⋅⋅If width is less than 0, raise a ValueError exception with the message width must be >= 0.

 * Private instance attribute: height:
 * Property def height(self): to retrieve it